felixlu/awesome-stars/README.md

 - [ReactiveX/RxPY](https://github.com/ReactiveX/RxPY) - ReactiveX for Python
 - [rpkilby/django-rest-framework-guardian](https://github.com/rpkilby/django-rest-framework-guardian) - django-guardian support for Django REST Framework
 - [d2l-ai/d2l-zh](https://github.com/d2l-ai/d2l-zh) - 《动手学深度学习》：面向中文读者、能运行、可讨论。中英文版被70多个国家的500多所大学用于教学。
 - [h2non/jsonpath-ng](https://github.com/h2non/jsonpath-ng) - Finally, a JSONPath implementation for Python that aims to be standard compliant.
 That's all.
-Enjoy it.
+Enjoy!
 - [kennknowles/python-jsonpath-rw](https://github.com/kennknowles/python-jsonpath-rw) - A robust and significantly extended implementation of JSONPath for Python, with a clear AST for metaprogramming.
 - [modin-project/modin](https://github.com/modin-project/modin) - Modin: Scale your Pandas workflows by changing a single line of code
 - [thombashi/allpairspy](https://github.com/thombashi/allpairspy) - A python library for test combinations generator.
 The generator allows one to create a set of tests using "pairwise combinations" method, reducing a number of combinations of variables into a lesser s